ShenghuaCheng/high-risk-Cervical-Precancerous-Screening/README.md

 ## low resolution WSI format
 A low resolution WSI is acquired by redundantly imaging different region of a sample.
 Our system supports any number of images for a slide.
 In demo, the raw images are 3840 * 2160 pixels (0.87 um/pixel) which will be further center-cropped to 1600 * 1600 pixels.
-All the images should be saved in a dir.
+Instances are redundantly cropped from it, which are 256 * 256 pixels and will be further resize to 224*224 pixels as input.

 ## file